programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 # Endnotes

 [^romein]: Romein, C. Annemieke, Max Kemman, Julie M. Birkholz, James Baker, Michel De Gruijter, Albert Meroño‐Peñuela, Thorsten Ries, Ruben Ros, and Stefania Scagliola.
 ‘State of the Field: Digital History’.
-History 105, no. 365 (2020): 291–312. [https://doi.org/10.1111/1468-229X.12969.]()
+History 105, no. 365 (2020): 291–312. [https://doi.org/10.1111/1468-229X.12969](https://doi.org/10.1111/1468-229X.12969)
 [^sayers]: Sayers, Jentery, ed.
 The Routledge Companion to Media Studies and Digital Humanities.
 New York: Routledge, 2018.
 [^moretti]: Moretti, Franco.
 Distant Reading.
 Illustrated Edition.
 London ; New York: Verso Books, 2013.
 [^wevers]: Wevers, Melvin, and Thomas Smits.
 ‘The Visual Digital Turn: Using Neural Networks to Study Historical Images’.
-Digital Scholarship in the Humanities 35, no. 1 (1 April 2020): 194–207. [https://doi.org/10.1093/llc/fqy085.]()
+Digital Scholarship in the Humanities 35, no. 1 (1 April 2020): 194–207. [https://doi.org/10.1093/llc/fqy085](https://doi.org/10.1093/llc/fqy085)
 [^crawford]: Crawford, K., Paglen, T., 2019.
-Excavating AI: The Politics of Training Sets for Machine Learning.
-[WWW Document]. -.
-URL [https://www.excavating.ai]() (accessed 2.17.20).
+Excavating AI: The Politics of Training Sets for Machine Learning. [https://www.excavating.ai](https://perma.cc/NE8D-P6AW) (accessed 2.17.20).
 [^gebru]: Jo, Eun Seo, and Timnit Gebru.
 ‘Lessons from Archives: Strategies for Collecting Sociocultural Data in Machine Learning’.
 In Proceedings of the 2020 Conference on Fairness, Accountability, and Transparency, 306–316.
 FAT\* ’20.
-New York, NY, USA: Association for Computing Machinery, 2020. [https://doi.org/10.1145/3351095.3372829.]()
+New York, NY, USA: Association for Computing Machinery, 2020. [https://doi.org/10.1145/3351095.3372829](https://doi.org/10.1145/3351095.3372829)
 [^abstraction]: This is a claim that could be challenged, but there is almost always a level of abstraction at which we choose to 'stop' trying to understand all the details.
 For example, as a user of the Python programming language we may not dig into how Python itself is implemented in the C programming language.
 Likewise, a C programmer may not dig into all of the details of their C compiler.
 If we use deep learning as a 'tool' we want to be sure of how 'correct' our results are, not necessarily exactly _why_ they are correct.
 [^howard]: Howard, Jeremy, and Sylvain Gugger.
 ‘Fastai: A Layered API for Deep Learning’.
-Information 11, no. 2 (16 February 2020): 108. [https://doi.org/10.3390/info11020108.]()
+Information 11, no. 2 (16 February 2020): 108. [https://doi.org/10.3390/info11020108](https://doi.org/10.3390/info11020108)
 [^navigator]: These annotations include a 'bounding box' around images, along with information about the type of image is contained within that bounding box.
 This object detection model was trained on this data and subsequently used to make predictions across the whole Chronicling America collection.
 The model extracts images from the page and classifies them into _one_ of seven categories.
 Lee, Benjamin Charles Germain, Jaime Mears, Eileen Jakeway, Meghan Ferriter, Chris Adams, Nathan Yarasavage, Deborah Thomas, Kate Zwaard, and Daniel S. Weld.
 ‘The Newspaper Navigator Dataset: Extracting And Analyzing Visual Content from 16 Million Historic Newspaper Pages in Chronicling America’.
-ArXiv:2005.01583 [Cs], 4 May 2020. http://arxiv.org/abs/2005.01583.
+ArXiv:2005.01583 [Cs], 4 May 2020. [http://arxiv.org/abs/2005.01583]().
 [^universal]: Neural Networks are able to theoretically approximate any function.
-The mathematical proof of this exists in a number of forms under the heading of the "Universal Approximation theorem"](https://en.wikipedia.org/wiki/Universal_approximation_theorem).
+The mathematical proof of this exists in a number of forms under the heading of the ["Universal Approximation theorem"](https://perma.cc/2J3Q-PDTC).
 These proofs are not things you will need to know to practically use deep learning.
-However, if you are interested, a good overview of the idea can be found in a [youtube video](https://youtu.be/Ijqkc7OLenI)
+However, if you are interested, a good overview of the idea can be found in a [YouTube video](https://youtu.be/Ijqkc7OLenI)
-[^kaiming]: This initialisation isn't actually random in the fastai framework, and instead uses [Kaiming initialization](https://pouannes.github.io/blog/initialization/). <!---$std = \sqrt{\frac{2}{\left(1 + a^{2}  \right ) \times \text{input_dimensions}}}$-->
+[^kaiming]: This initialisation isn't actually random in the fastai framework, and instead uses [Kaiming initialization](https://perma.cc/2Y74-MB47). <!---$std = \sqrt{\frac{2}{\left(1 + a^{2}  \right ) \times \text{input_dimensions}}}$-->
 [^star]: Using 'star imports' is generally discouraged in Python.
-However, fastai uses [`__all__`](https://docs.python.org/3.5/tutorial/modules.html#importing-from-a-package) to provide a list of packages that should be imported when using star import.
+However, fastai uses [`__all__`](https://perma.cc/3GHR-V8RN) to provide a list of packages that should be imported when using star import.
 This approach is useful for exploratory work but you may still want to change your imports to be more explicit.